 Most blanket flowers will be reliably perennial in USDA Hardiness Zones 3 - 10, but hardiness does depend on the variety and the growing conditions,

-Full sun.
+Full sun is what these plants love best!
 Blanket flower can handle some partial shade, particularly in hot climates, but they will get a bit floppy and will not flower as profusely.